What is "Identity Theft"

 Internet Banking Authentication Security

-First Federal Savings Bank is committed to doing all possible to secure customer information such that unauthorized parties cannot access it.
+First Federal Bank & Trust is committed to doing all possible to secure customer information such that unauthorized parties cannot access it.
 A number of measures have been taken to secure customer information over the Internet, one of which is the Login Name and Password used to authenticate (login) to Internet Banking.

 This website is not secured by SSL technology (secure pages usually begin with "https" in the site address and cause most browsers to show a locked icon).
 However, the form post is protected by SSL technology.